mayeenulislam/bangla-lorem-ipsum/README.md

 ## Credits

-The poem _"Samayer Kaachhe"_ by Jibanananda Das is the heart of the Generator.
+The poem _Tarun Kishore_ by Jasimuddin is the heart of the Generator.
 Also thanks to [Favicon Generator](https://favicon.io/favicon-generator/) for the Favicon

 Made by [@mayeenulislam](https://github.com/mayeenulislam)